 To prevent the onset of the above negative health risks it is advisable for you to keep within the daily recommended number of units of alcohol.

-‘Binge drinking’ is, at least within Europe, a rather peculiar and unique aspect of British culture.
-We our perhaps best advised to look on to the example set by our counterparts in France and Italy who drink less than us in one sitting but drink more frequently.
+‘Binge drinking’ is, at least in Europe, a rather peculiar and unique aspect of British culture.
+We are perhaps best advised to look on to the example set by our counterparts in France and Italy who drink less than us in one sitting but drink more frequently.
 This pattern of drinking has in fact been proved to bestow the drinker with positive health effects.

 Why teens should avoid binge drinking